Here you will find the answers to frequently asked questions about applying to our halls of residence.

 When will I get confirmation about which hall I’m at?

 If you apply in the spring, you should receive an offer on either Thursday 3 June or Thursday 1 July.
 From the end of July, we will send out offers daily, subject to availability.

 Will I be contacted by all the halls I have selected or do I receive 1 offer?

-You will only receive 1 offer.
-If you’re staying at a UAL managed hall you’ll need to log into your student accommodation portal to read and agree to the regulations and tenancy contract.
+You will receive one offer from our main UAL Accommodation Services email.
+If you’re staying at a UAL managed hall, you’ll need to log into your student accommodation portal to read and agree to the regulations and tenancy contract.
 For partnership halls, you will need to sign your contract and go through the acceptance process.